POPInNow/Repo/README.md

 by default.
 The `MemoryCache` preserves ordering, but is backed by an unbounded data structure - so
 potentially endless emissions can make the cache extremely large or can in some extreme cases cause
 out of memory errors.
 If one is using `MemoryCache` to observe against an endless upstream source,
-one may need to periodically clear out or replace the cache in order to stay within memory sane
+one may need to periodically clear out the cache in order to stay within memory constraints.
-constraints.

 The default `Persister` implementation will cache any data put into it for a period of 10 minutes
 by default.
 The `Persister` preserves ordering and is backed by a flat file on disk.
 The `Persister`